Technological applications of superconductivity: Low-temperature superconductivity

-Magnetic resonance imaging (MRI) and nuclear magnetic resonance (NMR)
+Magnetic resonance imaging and nuclear magnetic resonance

-The biggest application for superconductivity is in producing the large-volume, stable, and high-intensity magnetic fields required for MRI and NMR.
+The biggest application for superconductivity is in producing the large-volume, stable, and high-intensity magnetic fields required for magnetic resonance imaging (MRI) and nuclear magnetic resonance (NMR).
 This represents a multi-billion-US$ market for companies such as Oxford Instruments and Siemens.
 The magnets typically use low-temperature superconductors (LTS) because high-temperature superconductors are not yet cheap enough to cost-effectively deliver the high, stable, and large-volume fields required, notwithstanding the need to cool LTS instruments to liquid helium temperatures.
 Superconductors are also used in high field scientific magnets.

+As of 2023, there are some cryogen-free MRI magnets that operate within a safe temperature range for an LTS instrument.
+Rather than using a cryogen, such as liquid helium or nitrogen, that must be continually replenished, this design utilizes a GM cryocooler, which is a closed system containing helium gas.
+Through a combination of insulation techniques and a series of cooling stages, the GM cryocooler keeps the magnet at low enough temperatures without the additional cost of refilling a traditional cryogen.
+The design of this magnet uses superconducting coils to generate an electromagnetic field, which can be used to capture images of the human body.
+However, unlike a typical MRI magnet, this design is unable to continue functioning as long as a typical cryogen-based MRI magnet in the event of a power outage.

-Particle accelerators and magnetic fusion devices
+Particle accelerators

+Because of their low electrical resistance, superconductors are more efficient at producing electromagnetic fields than typical conductors, making them a cost-effective choice for use in physics research.
+In the first LTS particle accelerators, Nb-Ti was the preferred superconductor because of its ductility and ability to carry a considerable amount of electric current.
+However, future research is planned regarding the possibility of replacing Nb-Ti with niobium-tin, which is able to carry a greater current but is also more brittle.
+By overcoming the challenge of designing coils from a brittle material such as Nb-Ti, researchers may be able to develop a more efficient superconducting particle accelerator.

 Particle accelerators such as the Large Hadron Collider can include many high field electromagnets requiring large quantities of LTS.
 To construct the LHC magnets required more than 28 percent of the world's niobium-titanium wire production for five years, with large quantities of NbTi also used in the magnets for the LHC's huge experiment detectors.